Using MyHeritage Chromosome Browser

 To find the Group Chromosome Browser, you can use the main DNA navigation menu at the top of the MyHeritage homepage.
 Click on DNA, then on Chromosome Browser.

 In the One-to-Many Chromosome Browser you can compare yourself, or any account you manage, to anyone else in your match page.
-To choose a match to evaluate, just click on their name and they will be added to the queue at the top.
-Clicking on Compare will then allow you to see the actual segments you share with each person.
+To choose a match to evaluate, just click on their name and they will be added to the queue at the top:

-I think the very best thing that this Chromosome Browser can do for you is to get you back into your DNA test results, get you working on your match list, and sparking your curiosity about your connections.
+I think the very best thing that this chromosome browser can do for you is to get you back into your DNA test results, get you working on your match list, and sparking your curiosity about your connections.
 May I recommend the MyHeritage DNA inexpensive quick reference guide we publish?
 It will help you get the most out of your DNA research experience there.

 Originally published March 2018 on genealogygems.com.
 Updated in May 2019.